nmay231/react-express-apollo-quickstart/README.md

 # Running

-You can get up and running with `npm run dev`.
+You can get up and running with `npm run dev` and by visiting `http://localhost:4000`.

-Or use sweet hot-reloading running `npm run client` and `npm run server` in separate terminals.
+Or use sweet hot-reloading by running `npm run client` and `npm run server` in separate terminals.
+Go to `http://localhost:3000`.

+Note: When using `run dev`, the api and client listens to port 4000 (with webpack-dev-server).
+Hot reloading has the api server listening to 4000 but the client server listens to 3000.

-Deploying to Heroku works automatically with `npm run build` then `npm start`.
+Deployment works with a simple `npm run build` then `npm start`.

 ## Other scripts